premasagar/tim/README.markdown

 It is safe and secure: it doesn't use eval or (new Function), so it cannot execute malicious code.
 As such, it can be used in secure widgets and apps that disallow eval - e.g. Adobe Air sandboxes, AdSafe ads, etc.

 It doesn't include a whole bloat load of features that are unlikely to get used when you just want to get some simple templating up and running.

+It comes in two versions: "lite" (which is tiny), and "standard", which has advanced functionality and allows extensibility with plugins.

 It's easy to debug.